GuangruiXieVT/Uniform-Error-Bounds-for-Stochastic-Kriging/README.md

 "nlogLikelihood.m", "infSK.m" and "gp_predict.m" are functions to make GPML compatible with the heteroscedastic case.

 "MM1_SimData.m" is the function to generate M/M/1 data.

+"mul_func.m" is the function to generate the 2D example data.